Kantis/kantis.github.io/_posts/2023-05-24-a-lesson-in-idempotency.md

 ---
-title: A lesson in Idempotency
+title: A lesson in idempotency
 author: Kantis
 date: 2023-05-24
-tags: [Postmortem]
+tags:
+  - Postmortem
 ---

 Today a client reached out.
 They use software which I've built to manage invoicing between companies in their group.
 Problem was that some intra-group invoices had been handled but no invoices had been sent to their customer.